IslamAliMuhammad/property-finder-app/README.md

         composer install
         ```

+### Preparations

+1. Create .env file in the root folder then copy all environment variables from .env.example file.

+2. Set the application key

-    *   ```sh
+    ```sh
     php artisan key:generate
     ```

 3. Compiling Assets

     ```sh
     npm run watch
     ```
-### Preparations

-1. Create a virtual host for the project.
+4. Create a virtual host for the project.

-2. Create database for the project.
+5. Create database for the project then configure environment variables for the database you have created.

-3. Configure .env file.

-4. Initialize database
+6. Initialize database

     ```sh
-    php artisan migrate_in_order
+    php artisan migrate_in_order --seed
     ```
     > *Description*: <br>
         Execute the migrations in the order specified in the file app/ Console/Comands/MigrateInOrder.php.